 The idea of using backprojection in spotlight SAR is nearly 40 years old but the polar format algorithm and its variants still dominate.
-In light of the fact of much faster hardware, fast algorithms, and the adaptivity of backprojection to arbitrary amounts of wavefront curvature and arbitrary flight paths in monostatic and multistatic modes, a remark in a rather recent work [13] could be interpreted to mean that it might be time to take another look at backprojection: "The [polar format] algorithm was born in an era when computing resources were scarce, and the limitations of PFA were seen as a fair trade for its efficiency. ...wide-beam imaging violates the tomographic [linear projections leading to polar format algorithm] assumption. ...we must be careful to approach new problems afresh, asking which processing chain is best suited to the given constraints."
+In light of the fact of much faster hardware and fast algorithms, a remark in a rather recent work [13] could be interpreted to mean that it might be time to take another look at backprojection: "The [polar format] algorithm was born in an era when computing resources were scarce, and the limitations of PFA were seen as a fair trade for its efficiency. ...wide-beam imaging violates the tomographic [linear projection leading to polar format algorithm] assumption. ...we must be careful to approach new problems afresh, asking which processing chain is best suited to the given constraints."

 Many engineers have at one time or another found themselves measuring the transfer function of an electronic circuit, a mechanical structure, or a loudspeaker.
 To find the response at a particular frequency, a sine wave is injected and the response, real and imaginary or magnitude and phase, is measured at some other point.
 If the response is desired at multiple frequencies, the sine frequency is varied and the results plotted.
-Some applications use an exponential chirp with a matched filter [59].
+Some applications use an exponential chirp with a matched filter [58].
 Sometimes these frequency data are inverse Fourier transformed to get an impulse response estimate.
 Spotlight SAR is the same, but in two dimensions, with the ground patch as the system being measured and the image as the estimated impulse response.
 In both cases, the measurement includes the measuring equipment which is hoped to have minimal effect or is able to be deconvolved away, and in both cases the inverse Fourier transform tends towards the impulse response as the measurement bandwidth increases.